 Antistatic Agents: Agents added to a molding material or applied to the surface of a molded object to make it more conductive and prevent the fixation of dust or buildup of electrical charge.

 Aramid: A class of polymers characterized by repeating units of aromatic amide.
 They are generally produced as highly oriented, high-strength, high-modulus fibers that can then be converted to a variety of use forms including fabrics, mats, papers, etc. Examples include Kevlar and Nomex (DuPont Registered Trade names) and Twaron (Teijin Company).

 Arc Resistance: Ability to withstand exposure to an electric voltage.
 Also, the total time in seconds that an intermittent arc may play across a plastic surface without rendering it conductive.

-A-Stage: Early stage in the polymerization reaction of certain thermosetting resins (especially Phenolic) in which the material, after application to the reinforcement, is still soluble in certain liquids and is fusible.
-Also called resole. see B-Stage and C-Stage
+Early stage in the polymerization reaction of certain thermosetting resins (especially Phenolic) in which the material, after application to the reinforcement, is still soluble in certain liquids and is fusible.
+Also called resole. see B-Stage

 ASTM: American Society of Test Methods.